 ISubscriptionStorage has been split into two interfaces,

-IInitializableSubscriptionStorage, to properly separate those storage concerns.
+IInitializableSubscriptionStorage, to properly separate subscription storage concerns.

 ISubscriptionStorage must be implemented to have a fully functional subscription infrastructure.

-IInitializableSubscriptionStorage is only necessary when the subscription storage needs to be initialized.
+IInitializableSubscriptionStorage is necessary only when the subscription storage needs to be initialized.

 ISubscriptionStorage implements the concern of storage, retrieval, and removal for subscriptions, which is executed inside the context of a pipeline.
 Furthermore,

-ISubscriptionStorage introduced a new parameter
+ISubscriptionStorage introduced a new parameter: